 DevOps is a collection of best practices for the software development process to shorten the development life cycle such as continuous integration, delivery and deployment.

-Encapsulation is a mechanism of restricting direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.
+Encapsulation is way to restrict direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

 Endpoint security is an organizations’ strategy and approach to maintaining the security of network endpoints and external devices that are directly connected to the IT infrastructure.